 Unlike the other Kingfisher missiles, which deployed from aircraft, the Grebe was launched from surface vessels.
 The Grebe’s design was described as a boost and glide missile because a rocket motor would shoot the missile off the launching rails from the ship’s deck, allowing the missile to glide along a semi-ballistic trajectory to the water entry point.
 The glide portion of the trajectory substantially increased the weapon’s range or stand-off distance.
 The acoustic homing, aircraft-launched Mark 41 torpedoes served as the Grebe’s payload, and the Grebe’s missile components extended its range to 20 miles.

-The U.S. Naval Undersea Museum’s Grebe is a type IV vehicle, a type first tested in November 1949.
+The Grebe on long-term loan to the museum (from the Naval History and Heritage Command‘s Curator Branch) is a type IV vehicle, a type first tested in November 1949.
 It features folded wings, necessary to allow launching operations from a destroyer’s cramped deck.
 When the rocket booster ignited to thrust the vehicle into the air, the wings automatically unfolded and locked into their flight position.
 The type IV was also intended to shed its aircraft components once it arrived at the water entry point, so as to allow the ASW torpedo to cleanly enter the water and proceed to search for, and home onto, the target submarine.
 However, this feature was not incorporated into the type IV’s final design.

 To conceal the Grebe’s true purpose, markings painted on its tail labeled it an “AA TARGET MK 52 MOD 2.”
 These deception markings were meant to trick U.S. enemies into thinking the Grebe was a target instead of a weapon.
 The Grebe tail also included an identification code that described each specific Grebe.
 The museum’s Grebe, marked “E-426,” is a Kingfisher E weapon in a type 4 configuration that was the 26th one to be built.